 The root (wilt) is still considered to be a disease of unknown etiology, although viruses fungi, bacteria and nematodes have been implicated.
 Electronmicroscopic studies have shown the presence of pleomorphic structures resembling mycoplasma like organisms (MLOs) in the sieve tubes of phloem tissues in coconut palms infected with root (wilt) disease.
 Mycoplasmas are, in general, sensitive to oxytetracycline and resistant to penicillin and the reaction of coconut palms to the bove antibiotics might provide indirect evidence on the etiology of diseases caused by mycoplasmas.
 Study of the various weed flora of the root (wilt) affected gardens would also be useful in the search for a possible collateral host for the mycoplasma like organisms.
-In vitro characterization of molecules associated with root (wilt) disease.
+In vitro characterization of molecules associated with root (wilt) disease, if any, by culturing would also be a helpful step in the etiology of root (wilt) disease.